 - Target Age: 6 – 22

-- For Parents: Receive notifications for all purchases, set spending limits, move money between family members, IOU accounts to track how much you owe each kid, automated bookkeeping for allowance and chores, ability to add loans to your kid(s).
+- For Parents: Receive notifications for all purchases, set spending limits, move money between family members, IOU accounts to track how much you owe each kid, automated bookkeeping for allowance and chores, add loans to your kid(s).

 - For Kids: Financial literacy tools.